-Recognizing Signs of Pain in Seniors Who Have Dementia
+Recognizing Signs of Pain in Older Adults With Dementia

 Dementia is a widespread illness, primarily affecting seniors.
 This progressive disease is often misunderstood, since symptoms can vary depending on the person and stage of dementia.
 As an illness of the brain, dementia affects a person's ability to remember things, think logically, and carry out everyday tasks.
 In later stages, people can become non-verbal and communication gets increasingly difficult.
 However, people can live for a long time after dementia is first diagnosed, which is why high-quality dementia care is important.

-A component of quality dementia care is being able to recognize when a person who has dementia is in pain.
+A component of quality dementia care is being able to recognize signs of pain in older adults with dementia.
 Oftentimes, the symptoms of pain are not expressed verbally but instead as agitated behaviors.
 Someone in a late stage of dementia may not be able to say, “I am in pain.”
 Instead, they may lash out or yell or knock something over as a way to get their caregiver’s attention.
 If this expression of pain is confused for something else, such as stress, then the person with dementia might not receive the pain relief they need.

 Different people will express pain in different ways.
 This sometimes makes it difficult to assess how much pain a person is in and whether their behaviors are related to pain at all.
 One solution is to always understand that pain can be the cause of a challenging behavior, and to check for causes of pain before treating the behaviors as something else.
-Below are some common signs of pain in seniors who have dementia:
+Below are some common signs of pain in older adults with dementia:

 A change in facial expressions, especially ones that signal discomfort